 Zoloft And Muscle Relaxers

-Zoloft interactions with muscle relaxers increase the risk of quite a health condition known as Serotonin Syndrome.
+Zoloft is one of the selective serotonin reuptake inhibitors (SSRIs) and it is mainly used for the treatment of major depressive disorder.
+As of 2019, there are around 1,000 drug interactions with this medication and these include muscle relaxants.
+Zoloft interactions with these drugs increase the risk of quite a health condition known as Serotonin Syndrome.
 The symptoms of this syndrome include seizures, hallucinations, increased heart rate, fever, spasms, nausea, cramps, in-coordination, and diarrhea.

 Cymbalta And Muscle Relaxers

 Cymbalta belongs to the drug class called selective norepinephrine reuptake inhibitors (SNRIs).
 This drug is mainly used to treat depression, anxiety, and nerve pain in patients with diabetes and other related conditions.
 The drug interactions with Cymbalta and these drugs may also lead to serotonin syndrome.
 Consistent with a case report from Minnesota, the symptoms of this serotonin syndrome due to this drug combination include autonomic instability and severe agitation.
 One should seek immediate help if these symptoms come up.

 Novocaine is a medication that belongs to the drug class local anesthetics.
 Generally, doctors use this drug to numb a particular part of the body.
 The drug interactions between novocaine and muscle relaxers only show the effect at the neuromuscular junction.
 According to a study by the US National Library of Medicine National Institutes of Health, an individual who is receiving high enough doses of both agents can suffer from NM block.